DaoCloud/DaoCloud-docs/docs/en/docs/skoala/ms-gateway/service/manual-integrate.md

         ![Get service access address](imgs/service-access.png)

-    - Grid Services:
+    - mesh Services:

-        The function of accessing grid services is under development, so stay tuned.
+        The function of accessing mesh services is under development, so stay tuned.

     - Registration Center Service: Select the registration center where the target service is located, and fill in the access protocol, address and port.